ridiculous/drg/README.md

 Looking for `drg:spec` that does RSpec scaffolding?
 It's been moved to it's own gem: [rspec-scaffold](https://github.com/ridiculous/rspec-scaffold)

+## Issues

+Having trouble on Rails 3?
+Try updating to the latest version or make sure the line with `gem 'drg'` is outside of the `:development` and `:test` blocks.
+It Needs to be at the top level for some reason.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run the tests.